micmejia/bible-dump/AMPC/Jeremiah/Jer 32.md

-But they set their abominations [of idol worship] in the house which is called by My [^b]Name to defile it.
+But they set their abominations [of idol worship] in the house which is called by My Name to defile it.